 Importance and Mission

-- PTTEP is committed to Stakeholder Management, encompassing individuals, agencies and organizations interested in or relevant to the Company's operations.
+- PTTEP is committed to Stakeholder Management, encompassing individuals, agencies and organizations who affect and/or could be affected by an organization's activities, also who are interested in or relevant to the Company's operations.

 - Clear identification of stakeholder paves way for clear roles and responsibilities of related parties to drive the stakeholder management implementation.